 The International Tibet Network pursues its goals by working to increase the capacity of individual member organizations, by developing coordinated strategic campaigns, and by encouraging increased cooperation among organizations, thereby strengthening the Tibet movement as a whole.

 Network policy decisions are made by a 20-person Steering Committee, elected by Member organizations to represent 11 regions around the world.
-The current Co Chairs of the Network are Dennis Cusack (based in USA) and Dhardon Sharling (based in India).
-We have 188 Member organizations, which we gather together every 18 months or so for Regional Meetings, and approximately every 3 years for International Meetings, in order to plan strategic campaigns, share and increase skills and build inter-group relationships.
+The current Chair of the Network is Dhardon Sharling (based in India).
+We have 180 Member organizations, which we gather together every 18 months or so for Regional Meetings, and approximately every 3 years for International Meetings, in order to plan strategic campaigns, share and increase skills and build inter-group relationships.
 In between meetings, campaign planning is conducted through Campaign Working groups and other ad hoc consultation groups.

-The Network's Strategic Campaign Plan was devised in 2008, with the goal of "A substantial increase in coordinated, sustained activity by Tibet Groups leading to a major increase in pressure on China so that it genuinely addresses the Tibetan political situation."
+The Network’s Strategic Campaign Plan has the goal of “A substantial increase in coordinated, sustained activity by Tibet Groups leading to a major increase in pressure on China so that it genuinely addresses the Tibetan political situation.”
 The plan is structured around 4 strands or themes:

 1: To put Tibetans in Tibet first: to amplify and support the ways in which they resist China’s occupation.